Corporate governance

 The Annual General Meeting of the Company, normally attended by all Directors, provides the Directors with the opportunity to report to shareholders on current and proposed operations and developments, and also enables shareholders to express their views of AFC Energy’s business activities.
 Shareholders are encouraged to attend and are invited to ask questions during the meeting and to meet with the Directors after the formal proceedings have ended.

-Take into account wider stakeholder and social responsibilities and their implications for long-term success
+1. Take into account wider stakeholder interests, including social and environmental responsibilities, and their implications for long-term success

 The technologies and products being developed have a strategic role in meeting net zero-carbon targets.
-To be successful we must not only make our customers aware of our solutions but also Government and other policy makers so that a regulatory and fiscal system is created whereby early adoptors of our technology are incentivised.
+To be successful we must not only make our customers aware of our solutions but also Government and other policy makers, so that a regulatory and fiscal system is created whereby early adoptors of our technology are incentivised.
 To this end we seek to actively participate in trade associations, global lobbying groups and Government forums.

+The Chairman, Chief Executive Officer and Chief Financial Officer are responsible for stakeholder engagement and regularly update the Board of such engagements.
 The Board is aware of its corporate social responsibilities and the need to maintain effective working relationships across a range of stakeholder groups.
 These include AFC Energy’s employees, clients, suppliers and shareholders.
 The Company’s operations and working methodologies aim to balance the needs of these stakeholder groups while maintaining focus on the Board’s primary responsibility to promote the success of AFC Energy for the benefit of its members as a whole.
 AFC Energy endeavours to take account of feedback received from stakeholders, making amendments to working arrangements and operational plans where appropriate and where such amendments are is consistent with the Company’s longer-term strategy.

-Embed effective risk management, considering both opportunities and threats, throughout the organisation
+1. Embed effective risk management, internal controls and assurance activities, considering both opportunities and threats, throughout the organisation

 A comprehensive budgeting process is completed once a year and is reviewed and approved by the Board.
 This budget is maintained and updated where required throughout the year.
 Performance against the budget and forecasts is reviewed by the management team on a monthly basis and by the Board at each Board meeting.